Flowchart showing AI agents connecting to inventory data through an MCP server with Shopify and Amazon on the right

 MCP: The Protocol That Makes This Work

-ReplenishRadar ships an MCP server -- the first one purpose-built for multi-channel inventory across both Shopify and Amazon.
+ReplenishRadar ships an MCP package purpose-built for multi-channel inventory across both Shopify and Amazon.
 The tools it exposes are not generic "run a query" endpoints.
 They are domain-specific: stockout risk, demand forecasts, purchase order suggestions, reorder point calculations, alert monitoring.
 The math that powers your forecasting and purchase orders is the same math the agent calls.

 5-Minute Claude Desktop Setup